nicpol16/Nic-Pol/_posts/2020-11-20-Grant-Process-One.md

 The most important part of grant-writing is centering a project around a topic that you feel passionate about.
 In our Digital Humanities class, Dr. Stover presented a list of types of grants that the National Endowement for the Humanities.
 This list guided me on what I should choose.

 I wanted to go for a historical-based topic, and specifically I wanted to focus on tragic parts of history that could tie into climate change.
 I decided to write a grant proposal on the eruption of Thera, a volcano that erupted in the 16th century B.C.E.
+The volcano created tsunamis, earthquakes, acid rain, and a perpetual winter that lasted for nearly three years.

 For the uninitiated, the Thera volcano erupted in the middle of the Bronze Age.
 Several cultures were impacted from the volcano which were:
 * The Minoans